 Sit down and write down any expenses that have to be paid.
 This would including housing, electricity, water, groceries, car payment, insurance, etc. Then look back over the expenses you tracked for a month and write down the things you think you can't live without, such as going out with the girls on Friday night.
 Be realistic and write down everything you think you have to have.
 When you get done, total the expenses.

 If your income is smaller than your expenses, you have a problem.
 You need to go back over your list and cut things that aren't necessary.
 You do not want to rely on your credit cards to make ends meet each month.
 This creates lots of debt that will seem impossible to pay off.

 Your budget must include room for putting money into savings.
 Everyone needs an emergency account.
 You should also have a retirement account so that you don't have to work for the rest of your life.
 This may mean cutting even more from your list of expenses, but you have to look at the big picture.

 Many people find it helpful to break their income into percentages.
 Many financial experts recommend that your housing take up 25% or less of your monthly income.
 In other words, if you get paid weekly, one paycheck should be able to cover your rent or mortgage.

-Another tip almost all financial experts recommend is to set a percentage of your paycheck back for play money.
+Another tip almost all financial experts recommend is to set a small percentage of your paycheck back for play money.
 This helps you stick to your budget.
 When all your money is going towards bills or living expenses, you'll quickly get tired of not having money to spend on fun things.
 Make sure to pay yourself.

 It's not hard to create a budget.
 You just need to take a bit of time and be realistic about what you can afford.
 However, it can help ensure that you have money for the future and still have money for fun.